open-rsx/rsb-manual/concepts.rst

 |project| is concerned with two kinds of types:

-* :term:`wire schema` s which describe data being exchanged through :term:`transport mechanism` s
+* :term:`wire schemas <wire schema>` which describe data being exchanged through :term:`transport mechanisms <transport mechanism>`
-* :term:`data type` s which are restricted to individual clients, depend on the respective programming languages and describe domain objects before they get passed to |project| or after they have been obtained from |project|
+* :term:`data types <data type>` which are restricted to individual clients, depend on the respective programming languages and describe domain objects before they get passed to |project| or after they have been obtained from |project|

 Mapping between Wire Schema and Programming Language Types
 ----------------------------------------------------------

-This section documents the mapping between :term:`wire schema` s, designators of which are included in |project| :term:`notification` s, and corresponding programming language types.
-The values that are actually contained in :term:`notification` s are called "String Designators" of :term:`wire schema` s here.
+This section documents the mapping between :term:`wire schemas <wire schema>`, designators of which are included in |project|
+:term:`notifications <notification>`, and corresponding programming language types.
+The values that are actually contained in :term:`notifications <notification>` are called "String Designators" of :term:`wire schemas <wire schema>` here.

   Fundamental Types